dericmg/disc-missions/README.md

 ## JavaScript

-Copy and paste the code below onto the client:
+Copy and paste the code below into the client:

 ```js
 delete window.$;